joyliu176/4574Project-Team10/README.md

 ### Step 2: Data Cleaning and Transformation in Snowflake
 Within Snowflake, we:
 - Perform data cleaning to handle missing or inconsistent values.
-- Create fact and intermediate tables following a star schema design to optimize data querying.
+- Create base and intermediate tables following a star schema design to optimize data querying.

 **Tools:**
 - Snowflake SQL scripts

 ### Step 3: Final Edits with dbt Cloud
 Intermediate tables are exported to dbt Cloud for advanced data transformations.
-The final output consists of dim tables, which are designed for end-user reporting and analysis.
+The final output consists of dim and facts tables, which are designed for end-user reporting and analysis.

 **Tools:**
 - dbt Cloud